 Casino revenue fell slightly in FY21 due to COVID-19 and Casinos closing for a little over two months.
 We have increased the amount in FY22 back to pre-pandemic FY20 levels as Casino revenues appear to have dipped largely due to their closure and not in response to the economic downturn.
 Prior to COVID-19 closure, casino revenues were growing modestly as the economy improved.
-Original projections for FY23-27 estimated a .4% decline in pupils to 1,778,441 and GCR increasing to \$106.35 million or \$59.80 per pupil, actual payments in FY22 were \$62.71 per pupil.
-FY23 Casino revenues are based on the August payment with a 2% annual growth rate for the remainder of the forecast.
+Original projections for FY23-27 estimated a .4% decline in pupils to 1,778,441 and GCR increasing to \$106.35 million or \$59.80 per pupil, actual payments in FY22 were \$64.79 per pupil.
+FY24-27 Casino revenues have resumed their historical growth rate and assume a 2% annual growth rate for the forecast period.